York M. Faulkner

 Attorney Profile

-In other fields, York’s litigation experience includes matters filed in federal and state courts as well as the International Trade Commission, involving medical devices, automobile parts, semiconductor design and production, steel manufacturing, commercial jet engine design, genetically modified crops, vehicle crash sensor control units, digital image processing, iris scanning and identification, liquid crystal displays, long-haul fiber optic routing and switching, and microprocessor instruction sets.
+In other fields, York’s litigation experience includes matters filed in federal and state courts as well as the ITC, involving medical devices, automobile parts, semiconductor design and production, steel manufacturing, commercial jet engine design, genetically modified crops, vehicle crash sensor control units, digital image processing, iris scanning and identification, liquid crystal displays, long-haul fiber optic routing and switching, and microprocessor instruction sets.

 York has a global practice.
 He has lived and worked periodically in Japan since 1984 in such places as Tokyo, Nagano Prefecture, Tochigi Prefecture, and Saitama Prefecture.
 He speaks and reads Japanese.
-York frequently lectures to Japanese audiences on legal and economic issues affecting Japanese companies and their global businesses; counsels clients on strategic IP development, litigation, and transactions; and participates in local professional associations such as the Licensing Executive Society of Japan.
+York lectures to Japanese professional audiences on legal and economic issues affecting Japanese companies and their global businesses, and is a participant in organizations including the Licensing Executive Society of Japan (LES Japan).

 York has extensive experience in litigation involving Japanese parties and routinely works in collaboration with local Japanese bengoshi and benrishi to reduce the burden of U.S. litigation on Japanese clients.
 He has managed complex global litigation requiring coordination of U.S. litigation strategy with co-pending litigation in Japan, South Korea, China, Australia, Europe, and Canada.